romangoduhin/TEST_TASK-solid-branch/README.md

 - npm i
 - npm run start

+# Pay attention on:
+If I understood correctly, we have incorrect field "amount" in json which was incorrect created by JSON generator that why I update this field value to random number

 # What I used for it?
 | Package name                                                                                        | Version  |                                                |
 | ----------------------------------------------------------------------------------------------------|:--------:|:----------------------------------------------:|